acidanthera/AppleSupportPkg/README.md

 It provides secure loading of Apple EFI binary files into memory by pre-authenticating its signature.

 ## AppleUiSupport
 Driver which implements set of protocol for support EfiLoginUi which used for FileVault as login window.
-In short, it implements FileVault support and replaces AppleKeyMapAggregator. efi, AppleEvent. efi, AppleUiTheme. efi, FirmwareVolume. efi, AppleImageCodec. efi.
+In short, it implements FileVault support and replaces AppleKeyMapAggregator.efi, AppleEvent.efi, AppleUiTheme.efi, FirmwareVolume.efi, AppleImageCodec.efi.
 Also, it contains hash service fixes and unicode collation for some boards.
-This fixes removed from AptioMemoryFix in R23.
+These fixes removed from AptioMemoryFix in R23.

 ## AppleEfiSignTool
-Open source tool verifying Apple EFI binaries.
+Open source tool for verifying Apple EFI binaries.
 It supports ApplePE and AppleFat binaries.

 ## AppleDxeImageVerificationLib
 This library provides Apple's crypto signature algorithm for EFI binaries.